Our Peer Review

-Peer review at Colloquys is constructive: Reviewers are asked not only to judge suitability for publication but also to provide actionable, evidence-based guidance that helps authors improve clarity, methodology, analysis, and interpretation.
+Peer review at Colloquys is constructive and improvement-oriented.
+Reviewers are encouraged not only to assess the suitability of a manuscript for publication but also to provide clear, evidence-based recommendations that enhance clarity, methodology, analysis, and interpretation.

 To ensure consistent, timely, and fair review, our editorial workflow proceeds through seven stages: